superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/services.rst

     We do not recommend to hardcode the route name in the template because if the route will be removed, the page will break.

-See :ref:`bundle_tenant_router-integration` on how to enable and make use of this router.
+See :ref:`bundle_tenant_routing-integration` on how to enable and make use of this router.

 .. _bundle_tenant_prefix_tenant-prefix: